sivakumar6678/CryptoApp/README.md

 # Sample Website

-This is a sample website built with HTML, CSS, and JavaScript.
+This is a sample website built with HTML, CSS, and JavaScript, React.

 ## Description